Victor-American Fuel Company: List of mining disasters

 At the Bowen Mine near Trinidad, Colorado, an explosion of dust ignited by giant powder on 7 August 1902 killed 13 people.

 On 8 November 1910, at Delagua, an explosion at the Victor-American coal mine killed 76 miners.
 A group of recovery parties were gathered from the nearby mining communities at Hastings, Berwind, and others.
 Miners from Primero and Starkville, both CF&I towns that had suffered a major disaster earlier that year (the latter exactly a month earlier), rushed to send help.

 The Hastings Mine Disaster took place on 27 April 1917, killing 121 miners at the Victor-American mine.
-The Hasting mine was not far from Ludlow, site of the Ludlow Massacre, the most violent point in the 1913-1914 Colorado Coalfield War that saw some Victor-American property damaged by armed striking miners.
+The Hastings mine was not far from Ludlow, site of the Ludlow Massacre, the most violent point in the 1913-1914 Colorado Coalfield War that saw some Victor-American property damaged by armed striking miners.

-At Delagua on 27 May 1927, six miners were killed in an explosion of the No. 3 shaft, the same that had collapsed in 1910.
+At Delagua on 27 May 1927, six miners were killed in an explosion of the No. 3 shaft, the same shaft that had collapsed in 1910.

 On 27 January 1942, 34 miners were killed at the Victor-American Wadge Mine on Mount Harris in Routt County.